calmness24/Phishing_Email_Analysis/email_header_analysis.md

 The email displays multiple indicators commonly associated with phishing campaigns.
 ## Indicators of Suspicious Activity

-* Sender domain does not match the legitimate company domain.
-* The email attempts to impersonate a trusted brand.
-* The sender uses character substitution to deceive recipients.
-* The email creates urgency to encourage immediate action.

 ## Conclusion

 The investigated email demonstrates characteristics commonly found in phishing attacks, including domain impersonation, deceptive sender information, and social engineering techniques.